aplteam/Tatin/docs/SyntaxReference.md

 config←{configParms} InitialisePackage folder
 ```

-Takes a folder (`⍵`) and initialises it so that it can be a package.
+Takes a folder (`⍵`) and initializes it so that it can be a package.

 This means in particular to create the folder (although it might already exist) and to create a package config file with default settings or what `⍺` specifies: one can pass a config namespace as `⍺`, typically created by a call to [`InitPackageConfig`](#InitPackageConfig).